 Compensation Available for Motorcycle Injury Victims

-- Economic damages include medical expenses (emergency care, surgery, hospitalization, rehabilitation, ongoing treatment), lost wages during recovery, lost earning capacity if injuries prevent return to work, property damage to your motorcycle, and costs for home modifications or assistive devices.
+- Economic damages may include medical expenses (emergency care, surgery, hospitalization, rehabilitation, ongoing treatment), lost wages during recovery, lost earning capacity if injuries prevent return to work, property damage to your motorcycle, and costs for home modifications or assistive devices.

-- Non-economic damages compensate for pain and suffering, emotional distress, loss of enjoyment of life, loss of consortium (impact on family relationships), and permanent disfigurement or scarring.
+- Non-economic damages may compensate for pain and suffering, emotional distress, loss of enjoyment of life, loss of consortium (impact on family relationships), and permanent disfigurement or scarring.

 - In cases involving gross negligence or intentional misconduct, punitive damages may apply to punish the defendant and deter similar conduct.
 Learn more about wrongful death claims when motorcycle accidents result in fatalities.
+Surviving family members may be entitled to compensation for the emotional and financial impact of losing a loved one in a motorcycle accident.

 Frequently Asked Questions About Motorcycle Accidents in New Jersey